 Do not delete, update, or insert data into the database.
 You should make all modifications to the database from Logi Report Server instead of in the DBMS tools.
-Otherwise, Logi Report Server may crash if it finds invalid data.
+Otherwise, Logi Report Server might stop responding if it finds invalid data.

 Server has defined a working directory

 <install_root>\history for the system database to use.
 Rather than store all the actual resources in the DBMS, the DBMS stores only pointers to the actual files.
 Server uses this folder to store all the resources including parameter information and version files.
 By default, Server creates 100 folders in this history folder, and each of these folders can contain a further 3000 sub folders.
 These sub folders however cannot hold any further sub folders.

 First, Server puts the history information, such as archive versions and parameter files in folder 1.
 When the amount of sub folders in folder 1 reaches the maximum sub folder amount, Server starts to put files in folder 2.
 When folder 2 fills up, Server uses folder 3, then folder 4, folder 5, and so on, until all 100 folders have filled up.

 When all the 100 folders have filled up with sub folders, Server then creates another 100 folders, named 101 to 200, and will continue to store the history information in these folders, starting from folder 101.
 When the second 100 folders are full, Server creates another 100 folders, and so on.

 <install_root>\history to store the version files, by the servlet.jrserver.initArgs property in the servlet.properties file in

 For a Logi Report Server Cluster, you can also use the resource.share.hist.dir property in the server.properties file to change the storage folder.